jupyter-book/blog/posts/2025-11-why-make-a-major-release.md

 OR
 $ pip install "jupyter-book~=1"

-However we know that many people do not do this in practice.
+However we know that many people do not pin versions in practice.

 ## Why we didn't create an entirely new package